|

 sister, brother,

-friends...sometimes
+friends...sometimes thinking

-thinking about loss I lose
+about loss I lose

 my sense of humor.

 And no, I will not ask for directions.
-I’ve lost my faith
+I’ve lost my faith in people

 who give directions.
 I believe only in those little